The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 Issues that could occur in rates below 100Hz:

-Issues that could occur in rates over 1Kz:
+Issues that could occur at rates over 1kHz:

-NOTE: Some slave might support a high rate but could have built in signal filters of several ms which then makes sampling at higher freqs unnecessary/not needed.
+NOTE: Some slaves might support a high rate but could have built-in signal filters of several ms, which makes sampling at higher frequencies unnecessary.